KoKen33/mathquestacademy/README.md

 #Developer Notes from Koken33:

-Hello Everyone and thank you for using this app.
+Hello Everyone and thank you for viewing this page.
+This is app is ultimately still a work in progress but it is a project that I am fond of despite any issues with it.
 I made this app in the hopes of helping people find practice in math while also making its learning process more fun.
 I hope I would be able to achieve that one day by making this app.